Starting a Business

 - Are you ready to run your own business?

 - Are you prepared to sacrifice the time, money and effort necessary to make your business work?

 - Most businesses generate little income in the beginning.
 Are you able to survive without income for a period of time or do you have another source?

 - Do you have the location, equipment and resources necessary or are they easily available to you?

-Once you have done the above, you will need to decide what kind of legal structure you will want.
-There are four main forms of legal structure for business:
+You will need to decide what kind of legal structure you will use for your business.
+There are four main forms of legal structure for businesses: